Phenomenological Aspects of Lee-Wick QED: Photon Self-energy and The LW Uehling Potential

 where the renormalized 2-point function is given by

-Notice that the 2 LW fermions yield identical contributions, and that in the limit $M_Q\rightarrow \infty$, the second terms vanishes and the local QED result is restored.
-Also notice that while the first term has a branch cut at $p^{2} = 4m^{2}$, the second terms has no branch cuts.

-As in the local QED case, ${\widehat \Pi}_2(p)$ modifies the electric potential in the non-relativistic limit yielding the Uehling potential.
-However, here we should pay attention to the fact that we need to use the LW electric potential in eq. (\ref{eq:LW_potential}) to calculate the LW Uehling potential, as opposed to using the Coulomb potential when calculating the local Uehling potential.
+Notice that the 2 LW fermions yield identical contributions, and that in the limit $M_Q\rightarrow \infty$, the second term vanishes and the ordinary QED result is restored.
+As in the ordinary QED case, ${\widehat \Pi}_2(p)$ modifies the electric potential in the non-relativistic limit yielding the Uehling potential.
+However, here we should pay attention to the fact that we need to use the LW electric potential in eq. (\ref{eq:LW_potential}) to calculate the LW Uehling potential, as opposed to using the Coulomb potential when calculating the SM Uehling potential.
 Thus, the LW Uehling potential is given by

 As a first approximation, let's evaluate the integral in the limit of small momentum $|p|^2\ll m^2$.
 In this limit, eq. (\ref{eq:Uheling1}) becomes

 where $U_{\text{LW}}(r)$ is the LW QED potential given in eq.(\ref{eq:LW_potential}).
 Now that we have the Uehling potential in LW QED, it is possible to calculate the Lamb shift, which is simply the shift in the energy level of the 2S state of the hydrogen atom due to the modification in the Coulomb potential.
 In LW QED the Lamb shift is given by